NonFunGerbils/Gerbils-Security-Guide-for-Crypto-and-NFTs/readme.md

 For low importance services such as newsletters or online purchases you can use a randomly generated alias on the simplelogin.com domains which increases privacy but reduces personal redundancy.
 If you don't use Simple login there are other services that offer burner aliases such as [33mail](https://33mail.com/).

 Apple also has a service that does a similar thing with a service called [hide my email](https://support.apple.com/en-gb/guide/iphone/iphf277f837e/15.0/ios/15.0) whereby it creates randomly generated email addresses such as T$lDa9Mpp&&1E2g6O4@icloud.com.
 The downside to this service means you are tied to Apple as you can't do this with a custom domain name.

+## Email links

+* Never open links in emails - remove this habbit and keep your wits about you, it is very easy to accidentally click a malicious link from an email that looks perfect except is sent by a fake email address.
+* If there is a link you would like to visit go directly to the site independantly.
+This is best done through bookmarks
+* When signing up to a new service add a bookmark so you have a trusted route to the site

 ## MFA (Multi Factor Authentication)